 1. Technical University of Munich (TUM)

-Right in the heart of Munich, TUM stands out as one of the best public universities in Germany and is widely recognised as one of the best research universities in Germany.
-Known for its innovation and academic excellence, TUM attracts students from around the world for programs like engineering and MBA.
-The city of Munich is rich in culture and offers numerous opportunities in the tech industry, making it an ideal place to study and prepare for a successful career.
+Right in the heart of Munich, TUM stands out as one of the best public universities in Germany and is widely recognised as one of the country’s leading research universities.
+Known for its innovation, international visibility and academic strength, TUM attracts students from around the world for engineering, computer science, management, life sciences and technology-driven interdisciplinary programmes.

 Key Departments: